greenwood-suzanne/hot_METS/README.md

   of 101 FASTQ files containing 16S rRNA sequencing reads taken from the fecal samples of study participants in the METS Ghana site and the US site.
 There are 50 files each for US and Ghana populations and one H2O control.
 For the purpose of cross team hacking, we have created a folder for you containing just four of these FASTQ files to speed up running of the script.
-You will also see a silva file in this directory; that is the database to which you will be alligning your reads.
+You will also see a silva file in this directory; that is the database to which you will be comparing your reads.
 You can find the directory at:
 /homes/sgreenwood1/crossteam on the comp bio server.

 *Due to the writing permissions on the compbio server, you must copy this crossteam directory to your own in order for this pipeline to work*